calq-framework/flow/README.md

 ### Calq Flow vs. GitVersion

-Traditional versioning relies on human-in-the-loop subjective data (commit messages, branch names).
-Calq Flow acts as an absolute engine of truth by analyzing the compiled binaries.
+Traditional versioning relies on subjective data (commit messages, branch names) that requires human discipline.
+Calq Flow replaces this with objective IL binary analysis — the compiled code is the single source of truth.

 | Feature | Calq Flow | GitVersion |
 | :--- | :--- | :--- |